SID, PIN, and identification card

 Each quarter that you attend Shoreline Community College, you can get a free sticker on the back of your ID card.
 Get a sticker by showing a current class schedule to staff at the library.

 Your first Shoreline ID card is free.
 Replacement cards cost $15.
 Use the same card every quarter - just get a new sticker.
-Contact the library if you have any questions, (206) 546-6939.
+If you have any questions, contact the Library at (206) 546-6939.